In 2018 we:

 - Prime shorts + rope ends + used rope + recycled fiber = 90,249 lbs of potential waste that was recycled or sold

-Sterling is carbon neutral!
-Learn more about our carbon neutrality and our partnership with The Arbor Day Foundation on our CARBON NEUTRAL PAGE.
+Sterling is Carbon Neutral!
+Learn more about our carbon neutrality and our partnership with the Arbor Day Foundation at our Carbon Neutral Page.